BrianLipscombe/power_standz/README.md

     - Search to connect with the proper repository.
     - When repository appears click on connect to connect the repository with Heroku.
     - Go to the settings app in Heroku and go to Config Vars.
 Click on Reveal Config Vars.
-    - Enter the variables contained in your env.py file. it is about: IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME
+    - Enter the variables contained in your env.py file. it is about: IP, PORT, SECRET_KEY
 4. Push the requirements.txt and Procfile to repository.
     - $ git add requirements.txt
     - $ git commit -m "Add requirements.txt"